 However, if your air conditioner has a refrigerant leak or a problem of that nature, the repair will most likely be more expensive than the same repair would have been prior to the ban.
 Even though HVAC technicians will be legally able to use existing supplies of R-22 when repairing your AC, the ban on the production and import of this refrigerant will make it rarer and harder to obtain.

-It’s vitally important to never supply your air conditioner with any refrigerant but the type it was designed to handle.
 In some cases, an air conditioner that uses R-22 can have parts of its system replaced so that it can use an EPA-approved refrigerant, such as R-410A (AKA.
 Puron).
 However, in most cases, it would probably be wiser financially to use that money toward replacing your air conditioner with an updated, energy-efficient model that’s already made to use an EPA-approved refrigerant.

 Did you know...